Autumn in the Brainerd Lakes

 Near Crosby, the Pennington overlook in Cuyuna Country State Recreation Area has a view of mine-pit lakes.

-Paddlers are discovering the pit lakes, but scuba divers have been frequenting them for decades.
+Paddlers are discovering the pit lakes, but scuba divers have been frequenting them for decades because the water is so clear.

 It's short but beautiful, winding through a canopy of trees to the shorelines of some of the biggest pit lakes.

-Then we headed north, crossing the Mississippi River and skirting Crow Wing State Forest on our way to Manhattan Beach, an old resort area on the Whitefish Chain.
-On the shore of Big Trout Lake, the handsome Manhattan Beach Lodge, built in the 1920s and renovated in 1995, is an outpost of comfort.
+Then we headed north, crossing the Mississippi River and skirting Crow Wing State Forest on our way to a stay in Manhattan Beach, an old resort area on the Whitefish Chain.

 But we felt safe on our big mounts — Judy's horse, Hot Shot, a Paint-Shire cross, was more than 18 hands high, or 6 feet.